onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

-"Task bundles" do for Onyx what functions/methods do for procedural languages, they provide a common pattern to encapsulate functionality through a (schema checked) interface, without destroying the underlying declarative nature of the Onyx api.
+"Task bundles" do for Onyx what functions/methods do for procedural languages, they provide a common pattern to encapsulate functionality through a (schema checked) interface, without destroying the underlying declarative nature of the Onyx API.
 Through this, we get a set of interchangeable components allowing jobs to be built up, modified and schema checked by other programs.

-In other words, **Lego's for Onyx**.
+In other words, **Legos for Onyx**.

 ### DSL